zazathebassist/Zaza-Blog/_pages/links-and-resources.md

 Podcasts that are just cool people.
 They're not necessarily comedy, but I have enough to justify splitting from Design.
 - [Hello Internet](http://www.hellointernet.fm/): This doesn't feel correct in this category but I didn't know where else to put it.
 CGP Grey is an amazing robot trying to understand humans and him and Brady have a phenomenal chemistry
 - [Analog(ue)](https://www.relay.fm/analogue): Myke and Casey Liss talk about their life.
 They've currently been going over Casey's transition to being self employed.
-- [Two-Headed Girl](https://twoheadedgirl.transistor.fm/): Alex Cox and their partner Mattie Cox go into Mattie's transition and talk in general about gender, mental illness, transitions, and more.
-Warning, this podcast may make you cry.

 ##### Fiction Podcasts
 I couldn't put these in good faith with Comedy podcasts, but they're a fantastic mix of interesting audio stories.
 I'm looking to expand this section as I go